 We started down the Swiftcurrent Pass trailhead and quickly found that the wind hadn’t blown all the evidence of fall away.
 I enjoyed the crunching of the fallen Aspen leaves underfoot.
 About forty-five minutes after our departure, we arrived at Red Rock Falls, a mighty pretty spot about two miles from the trailhead where the water falls delightfully over a tangle of glacial remnants.

-My hiking partner and I sat in companionable silence for a while, letting the rush of the icy water fill our ears.
+We sat in companionable silence for a while, letting the rush of the icy water fill our ears.
 And then, as the sunlight faded from the Falls, we continued on the trail.
 But we quickly found that it turned into an ice skating rink not long after the Falls, so we turned around.

 As we hiked, we talked idly about this summer’s whitewater rafting season — the overnight trips we offer along the scenic North Fork were the highlight for one of us, while the splashy half day whitewater through the Middle Fork got the vote from the other.